stellar/scp-proofs/README.md

 Protocol as described in the paper "Fast and secure global payments with Stellar" (SOSP 2019).

-# Ivy proofs

-This repository contains proofs of SCP's safety property (isolate protocol.safety in SCP-safety.ivy) and of SCP's liveness properties.
-The liveness proof consists of the supporting safety invariants proved in `SCP-safety.ivy` (isolates `protocol.safety_2` and `protocol.safety_3`) and `SCP-safety-2.ivy`, and lemmas proved in `SCP-liveness-cascade.ivy`, `SCP-liveness-prepare.ivy`, and `SCP-liveness-3.ivy`.

-* In `SCP-liveness-cascade.ivy` we prove that, in an arbitrary given ballot, if all intact nodes vote to prepare the same value `v` and the ballot lasts long enough, then all intact nodes confirm `v` as committed.
-* In `SCP-liveness-prepare.ivy`, we prove
-  that if all intact nodes agree on what is confirmed prepared before a ballot `b`, and their nomination output is the same, then they all vote to propose the same value in `b`.
-* In `SCP-liveness-3.ivy` we prove that if intact nodes all prepare the same value in a long-enough ballot, then all intact nodes confirm the value as committed by the end of the ballot.

-As we discuss below, together, those three lemmas show that SCP is guaranteed to produce a decision if given two long-enough consecutive ballots in which all quorums of intact nodes are timely.

 # Isabelle/HOL proofs

 FBA.thy contains a formalization of the notion of intact set, to which the